linusnorton/ljn.io/_posts/2018-05-24-node-performance-tips.md

 Despite many recent improvements in V8, `delete` is still a keyword to avoid.
 Using `delete` to remove a property from an object will switch the objects internal representation to a slow object, killing many optimizations.

+Avoiding `delete` can be tricky.
+Setting the propery to `null` or `undefined` is common, and [faster](https://jsperf.com/delete-vs-undefined-vs-null/16), but the key will still exist in the object.

 #### 7) Caching and memoization

 Performance is often a trade off between CPU time and memory usage.
 Memory is cheap, so where possible make use of it to avoid repetitive calculations.